ARTICLE TABLE OF CONTENTS

-In this phase, uploading the cutover or the closing financial and inventory balances from the legacy systems into the SAP Cloud Platform needs to be completed.
+In this phase, uploading the cutover or the closing financial and inventory balances from the legacy systems into the SAP Business Technology Platform needs to be completed.
 Then, testing and validating all roles and authorizations for business users and end-users.

-Business users should meet to ensure the transition to the SAP Cloud Platform is accepted by all employees and smooth.
+Business users should meet to ensure the transition to the SAP Business Technology Platform is accepted by all employees and smooth.
 From there, the SAP Cloud Platform goes live, and business and end-users enter the necessary data.

 This stage is called the blackout period, in which data flow to the legacy systems is completely cut off.
-Some backlog data accumulated during the transition period may need to be entered into SAP Cloud Platform.
+Some backlog data accumulated during the transition period may need to be entered into SAP Business Technology Platform.

 In the final phase of SAP Activate, it’s time to begin using the new system and testing for possible issues and errors.
 Here business users play a critical role by using the new system and reporting gaps, errors, and confusion.

 To ensure a smooth transition into everyday use, it’s a good idea to establish an IT or SAP helpdesk, where your team can direct questions and issues.
 In this way, end users work with trainers to quickly resolve any issues faced and make necessary corrections and suggestions.